jusss/BluetoothConnect/README.md

 # Switch Window
  'cause android capture Alt Tab, so, use Alt Space to switch window

+# Remap CapsLock to Left Ctrl
+  by default, capslock is switched to left ctrl

--- pair and connect not same thing in archlinux, if you pair it, but it may not be connected, you have to connect by right click on it 'connect', -- on windows 10, in the settings, after pair, it will auto be connected, -- the important thing is run this app and then connect it, you can't connect it before this app run, -- neton, systemctl start lightdm, systemctl start bluetooth; blueman-applet; blueman-manager -- 1. pair android and archlinux
+-- pair and connect not same thing in archlinux, if you pair it, but it may not be connected, you have to connect by right click on it 'connect',<br/>
+-- on windows 10, in the settings, after pair, it will auto be connected,<br/>
+-- the important thing is run this app and then connect it, you can't connect it before this app run, <br/>
+-- neton, systemctl start lightdm, systemctl start bluetooth; blueman-applet; blueman-manager <br/>
+-- 1. pair android and archlinux <br/>
--- 2. open this app choose archlinux device name
+-- 2. open this app choose archlinux device name<br/>
--- 3. forget archlinux device name in android
+-- 3. forget archlinux device name in android <br/>
--- 4. archlinux blueman-manager right click on android device name, choose 'connect' -- 5. pair each other
+-- 4. archlinux blueman-manager right click on android device name, choose 'connect'<br/>
+-- 5. pair each other<br/>
--- 6. it works
+-- 6. it works<br/>

 # Reference
 https://github.com/ginkage/wearmouse<br/>